 We also recommend you place a warm compress on your closed eyelids for a few minutes to soothe your eyes.

-Schedule an Eye Exam with Your Eye Doctor!
+Schedule an Eye Test with Your Optometrist!

 How do you test for dry eye?